kexiZeroing/kexiZeroing.github.io/src/posts/fetch-api-requests-cors.md

   document.getElementById('img').src = URL.createObjectURL(data);
 })
 ```

+### Range header and 206 Partial Content
+The HTTP 206 Partial Content may be sent from the server when the client has asked for a range (e.g. "give me the first 2MB of video data").
+It is vital for downloading data in chunks which avoids fetching unused resources.
+Look at the outgoing request for a `Range` header (e.g., `Range: bytes=200-1000`).

+The Range HTTP request header indicates the part of a document that the server should return.
+If the server sends back ranges, it uses the 206 Partial Content for the response.
+If the ranges are invalid, the server returns the 416 Range Not Satisfiable error.
+The server can also ignore the Range header and return the whole document with a 200 status code.

+> Chrome devtools emulation adds a header `Range:bytes=0-` every time when requesting a playlist m3u8 file.
+Server responds with 206 Partial content response, but Chrome doesn't download the response body and player is stuck at the loading state forever.

 ## Cross-Origin Resource Sharing
 A web application executes a cross-origin HTTP request when it requests a resource that has a different origin (domain, protocol, or port) from its own.
 For security reasons, browsers restrict cross-origin HTTP requests initiated from scripts.
 XMLHttpRequest and the Fetch API follow the same-origin policy, which means that a web application using those APIs can only request resources from the same origin unless the response from other origins includes the right CORS headers.